rossumai/deployment-manager/README.md

 ```
 pull
 ```
 Pulls (downloads) all objects from the `source` & `target` environment and updates (or creates) folder & file structure in `source` and `target` folder in the project's local repository.
-Environment used is the organization of the user (determined from the credentials provided in .env file).
+Environment used is the organization of the user (determined from the credentials provided in credentials.json file).

 If `mapping.yaml` file does not exist, file is created and populated with all pulled objects.
 In this case all objects are considered `source` (in the case of existing test/production deployment, the `mapping.yaml` file needs to be updated to link objects with their `target`).
 After this is done and `push` command is called, the `mapping.yaml` file is cleaned and only `source` objects remain while `target` objects remain referenced in the _target_ section of each object.